Diocese of Kotor

 The Diocese of Kotor (Которска бискупија; Kotorska biskupija; Dioecesis Catharensis) is a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church in the Bay of Kotor and Municipality of Budva area in Montenegro.
 It is centered in the city of Kotor (Cattaro).
 It was erected as a diocese in the 10th century.
+The current bishop is Mladen Vukšić.

 The diocese's cathedral is the Cathedral of Saint Tryphon in Kotor.

 History

 The first documented bishop of Cattaro was Paulus, who participated in the Council of Chalcedon in 451.
 The next mention of the Diocese of Cattaro was 530, when it is mentioned as a suffragan of the Archdiocese of Salona (Solin).
 The late Antiquity era, relatively the early Christian origin of the bishopric of Cattaro, is testified by an early Christian baptistery from the late 5th or early 6th centuries, discovered in an archeological examination of the Church of Saint Maria of Rijeka (Crkva sv.
 Marije od Rijeke) following the 1979 earthquake where the probable foundations of the first cathedral in Cattaro was discovered with remains, such as the cathedra and ciborium from the 6th century.

 John, a bishop of Cattaro, was certainly mentioned in the acts of the Second Council of Nicaea in 787.
 John was also mentioned in 809 in epigraphical inscriptions found in Cattaro.
 Bishops of Cattaro were mentioned in Ecclesiastical Assembly of Spalatum in 925 and 928, during the reign of King Tomislav.
 Only a fragmental list of the bishops before the 11th century were preserved.
 Afterward, since 1090 till the present day, a complete list has existed, beginning with bishop Grimoald, of Lombard origin.